isabella232/4-anthos-service-mesh-managed-cp/Readme.md

 # Anthos Service Mesh Managed Control Plane

 This guide is a cheat sheet to easily demonstrate the deployment of istio OSS on a GKE Cluster.
 Once done we'll migrate to Anthos Service Mesh - Managed Control Plane.
 Most of the steps are subject to change soon because ASM MCP is still in Public Preview.
-Always refer first to Google Cloud documentation to get up to date instructions :
+Always refer first to official documentation to get up to date instructions :

 - [Managed Control Plane guide](https://cloud.google.com/service-mesh/docs/managed-control-plane)
 - [Istio instalation guide](https://istio.io/latest/docs/setup/install/istioctl/)